How to Watch a ZOOM Talk

 How do I watch the talk?
 Is there a fee?

-To register to watch the talk, visit our website, or click on this link:
+To watch the talk, visit our website, or click on this link: Zoom Events

-Yes, there is an access charge of £2.50 per talk which is paid online via Paypal.
+Yes, there is an access charge of £2.50 which is paid online via Paypal.
 There is no booking fee.
 You do not need a Paypal account.
-Just click on the ‘Guest’ option on the Paypal payment screen.
-You may pay by credit or debit card.
+Just click on the ‘PAY BY DEBIT OR CREDIT CARD’ or 'CHECKOUT AS GUEST' option on the Paypal payment screen.
 You will be asked to provide an email address which will be used to send your payment/booking confirmation, along with an ‘invitation’ to the talk.
 The Zoom facility works by counting the number of email ‘invitations’ it sends - it does not know the actual number of people viewing, so if you are watching as a group/household, please consider adding a voluntary donation to the £2.50 fee.
 If watching as a group, please only use one device to view the talk, otherwise the system may crash if too many devices are tuning in!
-We are initially offering Zoom talks to BHHS members only, as we are restricted as to the number of ‘attendees’ but we’ll advertise the event externally should there be capacity to do so.
+You don’t have to be a member of BHHS to watch the talk - all are welcome.

 I’ve just paid for the Zoom talk - what happens next?